hamoid/long-hugo-doc/README.md

 build times and the ability to rebuild whenever a change is made, Hugo provides a very fast feedback loop.
 This is essential when you are designing websites, but also very useful when creating content.

+## What makes Hugo different?

+Web site generators render content into HTML files.
+Most are "dynamic site generators."
+That means the HTTP server (which is the program running on your website that the user's browser talks to) runs the generator to create a new HTML file each and every time a user wants to view a page.

+Creating the page dynamically means that the computer hosting the HTTP server has to have enough memory and CPU to effectively run the generator around the clock.
+If not, then the user has to wait in a queue for the page to be generated.

+Nobody wants users to wait longer than needed, so the dynamic site generators programmed their systems to cache the HTML files.
+When a file is cached, a copy of it is temporarily stored on the computer.
+It is much faster for the HTTP server to send that copy the next time the page is requested than it is to generate it from scratch.

+Hugo takes caching a step further.
+All HTML files are rendered on your computer.
+You can review the files before you copy them to the computer hosting the HTTP server.
+Since the HTML files aren't generated dynamically, we say that Hugo is a "static site generator."

+Not running a web site generator on your HTTP server has many benefits.
+The most noticeable is performance - HTTP servers are very good at sending files.
+So good that you can effectively serve the same number of pages with a fraction of the memory and CPU needed for a dynamic site.

+Hugo has two components to help you build and test your web site.
+The one that you'll probably use most often is the built-in HTTP server.
+When you run `hugo server`, Hugo renders all of your content into HTML files and then runs a HTTP server on your computer so that you can see what the pages look like.

+The second component is used when you're ready to publish your web site to the computer running your website.
+Running Hugo without any actions will rebuild your entire web site using the `baseurl` setting from your site's configuration file.
+That's required to have your page links work properly with most hosting companies.

+## How fast is Hugo?

+{{% youtube CdiDYZ51a2o %}}

 ## What does Hugo do?